rainofmine/Repulsion_Loss/README.md

 ```

 ## Datasets
 This repo is built for human detection.
-The popular annotations format for human detection（or pedestrian detection) includes bounding boxes of human and ignore regions such as [Citypersons](https://arxiv.org/pdf/1702.05693.pdf) and [Crowdhuman](https://arxiv.org/pdf/1805.00123.pdf).
+The popular annotations format for human detection（or pedestrian detection) includes bounding boxes of both human and ignore regions such as [Citypersons](https://arxiv.org/pdf/1702.05693.pdf) and [Crowdhuman](https://arxiv.org/pdf/1805.00123.pdf).
 We write them in CSV or TXT files.

 ### Annotations format
 Three examples is as follows: